LucasBois1/GitHubGamified/README.md

 <p align="center">
     This is an open source project that pretends to use GitHub as a game, using level systems, ranks, and many other things. <br/>
-    If you are interested feel free to collab with a pull request to the GitHub repo, this app is made in Blazor C#.
+    If you are interested feel free to collab with a pull request to the GitHub repo, this app is made in ASP.NET C# MVC.
 </p>

 <div align="center">